- Take the Pancreatitis Quiz

-What are the differences between Prilosec and Zantac?
+What are the differences between Prilosec and Zantac 360?

-- Prilosec (omeprazole) and Zantac (ranitidine) are used for the treatment of conditions such as ulcers and gastroesophageal reflux disease (GERD) caused by stomach acid.
+- Prilosec (omeprazole) and Zantac 360 (famotidine) are used for the treatment of conditions such as ulcers and gastroesophageal reflux disease (GERD) caused by stomach acid.
 Both drugs work in different ways to reduce stomach acid.

 - Prilosec and Zantac 360 are both available over-the-counter (OTC).

 - Prilosec is a proton pump inhibitor (PPI) that blocks the production of acid by the stomach.
 Zantac 360 works differently.
 It is an H2 (histamine-2) blocker that inhibits the action of histamine on the cells, thus reducing the production of acid by the stomach.

-- Common side effects of Prilosec and Zantac that are similar include diarrhea, headache, nausea, and vomiting.
+- Common side effects of Prilosec include diarrhea, headache, nausea, vomiting, rash, and dizziness.

 What are Prilosec and Zantac 360?

 Prilosec (omeprazole) is in a class of drugs called proton pump inhibitors (PPIs) that block the production of acid by the stomach.
 Other PPIs include lansoprazole (Prevacid), rabeprazole (Aciphex), pantoprazole (Protonix), and esomeprazole (Nexium).
 Proton pump inhibitors are used for the treatment of conditions such as ulcers, gastroesophageal reflux disease (GERD) and the Zollinger-Ellison syndrome, which are all caused by stomach acid.
 Omeprazole, like other proton-pump inhibitors, blocks the enzyme in the wall of the stomach that produces acid so the production of acid is decreased, allowing the stomach and esophagus to heal.

-Zantac (ranitidine) is in a class of drugs called H2 (histamine-2) blockers that blocks the production of acid by acid-producing cells in the stomach.
-Other H2 blockers include cimetidine (Tagamet), nizatidine (Axid), and famotidine (Pepcid).
+Zantac 360 (famotidine) is in a class of drugs called H2 (histamine-2) blockers that blocks the production of acid by acid-producing cells in the stomach.
+Other H2 blockers include cimetidine (Tagamet HB), and famotidine (Pepcid AC).
 Histamine is a naturally occurring chemical that stimulates cells in the stomach (parietal cells) to produce acid.
 H2-blockers inhibit the action of histamine on the cells, thus reducing the production of acid by the stomach, which helps prevent and heal acid-induced inflammation and ulcers.

-What are the side effects of Prilosec and Zantac?
+What are the side effects of Prilosec and Zantac 360?

 Omeprazole like other PPIs is well-tolerated.
 The most common side effects are: